corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 # `FlowMockUtils` class

-The `FlowMockUtils` class is the class that the test author should be mainly be interacting with to write a flow unit test.
-It provides functions which accepts test Lambda functions to be run in the context of an instance of `FlowMockHelper` which it creates.
+The `FlowMockUtils` class is the main class that you should be interacting with to write a flow unit test.
+It provides functions which accept test Lambda functions to be run in the context of an instance of `FlowMockHelper` which it creates.

 Different functions exist to assist writing tests in either Kotlin or Java.
 Both cases are detailed below.